strawberry freezer jam recipe carton with glass jars

 • Add pectin mixture to peaches.
 Stir for about 3 mins.
 The mixture will thicken slightly.

-• Spoon the jam into clean jars or other containers, with tight-fitting lids, making sure you leave about 1/2-inch of space at the top of the jar to allow for expansion in the freezer.
+• Spoon the jam into clean jars or other containers and apply the lids, making sure you leave about 1/2-inch of space at the top of the jar to allow for expansion in the freezer.

 • Allow the jars to sit at room temperature for 1 hour or longer to set.
 Store the jam in the refrigerator or the freezer.
 The jam will last in the refrigerator for 3 to 4 weeks and in the freezer for up to a year.